As a doctor you are sometimes faced with difficult decisions concerning older patients and their ability to drive.

 While you have a duty of care and confidentiality to the individual, it is equally important to consider the wider public interest and even possible medicolegal implications for a doctor who does not notify DVLA.

 To help with this, DVLA and the GMC have collaborated over the years to provide support and advice to doctors in these situations.
-The GMC publishes guidance for doctors on Confidentiality: reporting concerns about patients to the DVLA or the DVA [PDF] and is currently consulting on a revised version which will be released next year.
+The GMC publishes guidance for doctors on Confidentiality: reporting concerns about patients to the DVLA or the DVA [PDF]

 - Always consider driving in the context of consultations with your patients who are licence holders or applicants and if they have a relevant medical condition